andmarek/IntervalTreaps/notes/project_notes.md

   - overlap
   - one is to the left of the other (i.high < x.low)
   - one is to the right of the other (x.high < i.low)

+#insert
+BST based on interval low,
+   for each node that we go through, change the imax if the imax of the insrted node
+       is greater than the current node
+    rotate based on priority